amarula/chatgpt-code-review-gerrit-plugin/README.md

    `[plugin "chatgpt-code-review-gerrit-plugin"]`:

-- `aiToken`: AI token.
+- `openAiToken`: API token used for OpenAI requests (including the default backend).
+- `geminiToken`: API token for Google Gemini, required when `lcProvider = GEMINI`.
 - `gerritUserName`: Gerrit username of AI user.
 - `globalEnable`: Default value is false.
 The plugin will only review specified repositories.
 If set to true, the plugin will by default review all pull requests.

-  For enhanced security, consider storing sensitive information like aiToken in a secure location or file.
+  For enhanced security, consider storing sensitive information like these API tokens in a secure location or file.
   Detailed instructions on how to do this will be provided later in this document.

 4. **Verify:** After restarting Gerrit, you can see the following information in Gerrit's logs: